Ameris Bancorp (NASDAQ:ABCB) Reaches New 1-Year Low at $34.10

 Hedge Funds Weigh In On Ameris Bancorp

 Several institutional investors have recently bought and sold shares of ABCB.
-Belpointe Asset Management LLC bought a new stake in shares of Ameris Bancorp in the fourth quarter worth about $29,000.
+Belpointe Asset Management LLC bought a new position in Ameris Bancorp in the fourth quarter valued at $29,000.
 CWM LLC boosted its position in shares of Ameris Bancorp by 89.5% in the 3rd quarter.
 CWM LLC now owns 667 shares of the bank’s stock worth $30,000 after purchasing an additional 315 shares in the last quarter.
 Dark Forest Capital Management LP bought a new stake in shares of Ameris Bancorp in the 4th quarter worth approximately $31,000.
-Quantbot Technologies LP purchased a new position in Ameris Bancorp in the 2nd quarter worth approximately $41,000.
+Quantbot Technologies LP bought a new stake in shares of Ameris Bancorp in the 2nd quarter worth approximately $41,000.
 Finally, Federated Hermes Inc. raised its holdings in Ameris Bancorp by 41.9% in the 3rd quarter.
 Federated Hermes Inc. now owns 1,269 shares of the bank’s stock worth $57,000 after acquiring an additional 375 shares during the last quarter.
 Hedge funds and other institutional investors own 86.74% of the company’s stock.

 Ameris Bancorp is a bank holding company, which through the subsidiary, Ameris Bank, engages in the provision of banking services to its retail and commercial customers.
 It operates through the following business segments: Banking, Retail Mortgage, Warehouse Lending, the SBA and Premium Finance.
 The Banking segment offers full service financial services to include commercial loans, consumer loans and deposit accounts.